Hop-Frog – Righteous Anger and Revenge

 I’m happy to announce that Hop-Frog will be included in “Poe Illustrated”, our upcoming grouping of three Edgar Allan Poe stories, all masterfully illustrated by Marc Johnson-Pencook.
 And Hop-Frog alone is always available in economical, single-story editions.

-To entice you to get something for nothing, I introduce to you Hop-Frog the jester, enraged with righteous anger.
+In advance of the publication of Poe Illustrated, here’s a link where you can read Hop-Frog in its entirety.
+But whether you take a free look or not, I introduce to you Hop-Frog the jester, enraged with righteous anger.
 Oops!
 I didn’t necessarily mean that!
 I don’t know whether it’s righteous anger or not.
 You decide!